bambooww/iot-tree/README.md

 [Download][dl_link]

-# 1 What does IOT-Tree Server do?
+## 1 What does IOT-Tree Server do?

-## 1.1 It can be used as an industrial field configuration software
+### 1.1 It can be used as an industrial field(SCADA) or edge computing node

 You can use IOT-Tree server as the PC side configuration software in the industrial field.

-Select the appropriate access mode according to the field communication situation, and select the appropriate drive and associated equipment.
+Select the appropriate access mode according to the field communication situation, and select the appropriate driver and associated devices.
 You can quickly make field projects orderly and clear at the computer management end.
-Then, you can quickly configure the human-computer interaction configuration interface according to the operating conditions.
+Then, you can quickly configure the human-computer interaction according to the operating conditions.

-If a device or sub station is complex, you can design the sub control interface first, and then reference it in the general control interface.
+If a device or sub station is complex, you can design the sub control ui first, and then reference it in the general control ui.

-If a device is complex but has defined the interface elements it can provide, you only need to introduce the device, and the interface elements associated with the device can directly become the referenced content in your project.
+If a device is complex but has defined the ui elements it can provide, you only need to introduce the device, and the ui elements associated with the device can directly become the referenced content in your project.

-Of course, according to our open source strategy, most of your projects can be used for free.

 <img src="./web/doc/en/doc/img/prj3.png">